Uric Acid (Urine)

 every 24 hours.
 If you're eating a normal diet, losing more than 750 mg a day is considered

 If you eat lots of animal protein or purines, you may have more uric acid in your

 urine.
 A number of health problems can also cause you to make more uric acid, including:

 How is this test done?

-This test requires a urine sample.
+This test is done with a urine sample.
 Your healthcare provider may measure your uric

-acid levels using a 24-hour urine specimen.
-First you will empty your bladder completely
+acid levels using a 24-hour urine test.
+For this sample, you must collect all your

 This test poses no known risks.